jlegatheaux/RC2020-assignments/assignment-4/README.md

 The goal of your first delivery is to enhance the provided `Flood`class to also implement a flooding optimisation, known as **learning by the reverse path**, which leverages the fact that in an acyclic network, if a node `N` receives by interface `I` a packet originally sent by source `S`, then `I` is the beginning of a (unique and therefore shortest) path from `N` to `S`.
 After implementing it, to switch this optimization on, the only required action should be to uncomment the line  `parameter filter` in the configuration file.

 By using file [configs/config4.1](configs/config4.1), with filtering on and off, it is easy to see that the number of duplicate packets drops with filtering on.
-This is easier to grasp with tracing on if you introduce a tracing action in your enhanced implementation that traces when a packet was forrwarded to one only interface, instead of being flooded.
+This is easier to realize with tracing on, if you introduce a tracing action in your enhanced implementation, that traces when a packet was forwarded to one only interface, instead of being flooded.

 This optimisation seems to have a radical implication since when performing simulation [configs/config4.2](configs/config4.2), with filtering on and off, it seems that  **learning by the reverse path** is capable of avoiding all duplicates per se.

-Performing the same simulations with file [configs/config4.3](configs/config4.3), wich uses the network, shown below, with all links up after time = 18000, and therefore more cycles than the previous one, it can be observed that with filtering off, floods seem never end, while doing the same simulation with filtering on, the number of duplicates drops radically and, once again, floods stop quite soon.
+Performing the same simulations with file [configs/config4.3](configs/config4.3), wich uses the network shown below, with all links up after time = 18000 and therefore more cycles than the previous one, it can be observed that with filtering off, floods seem never end, while doing the same simulation with filtering on, the number of duplicates drops radically and, once again, floods stop quite soon.

 ![The network used for test configuration config4.3](Figures/assign4.3.png)

-However, is it possible to prove that this kind of filtering is capable of avoiding most floods and the receiving of all duplicate packets?
+However, is it possible to prove that this kind of filtering is capable of avoiding most floods and the reception of all duplicate packets?
 It is not possible to prove it because it is a false assertion.
 To prove that it is not true, it is enough to find a counterexample.
 For this, you can try the same simulations with a new version of sender nodes.
-One where each sender also sends a packet to a switch node using, like for example, the upcall `on_clock_tick` below
+One where each sender also sends a packet to a switch node using, for example, the upcall `on_clock_tick` below

 ```java
 public void on_clock_tick(int now) {